parkerreno/ghoulie/routine/walks.md

 - He's generally good with other dogs, though not always interested.
 - If he stops, pause for a bit and try moving again.
 Usually waiting will get him unstuck, though he occasionally needs a sustained pull to jumpstart him.
 - If his leash gets tangled in his legs, he will stop until you fix it.
+- Raincoat is optional - he will usually walk slower with it on.
+For light rain, his coat is waterproof enough that I usually skip it and do a quick towel dry afterwards.